networktocode/jdiff/docs/usage.md

 ... }
 >>> my_check = CheckType.create("tolerance")
 ```
-We will define a JMESPath search for the values we want to test and extract from the reference and comparison objects.
+We will define a JMESPath expression for the values we want to test and extract from the reference and comparison objects.
 ```python
 >>> my_jmspath = "global.$peers$.*.*.ipv4.[accepted_prefixes,received_prefixes,sent_prefixes]"
 >>> reference_value = extract_data_from_json(reference_data, my_jmspath)
 >>> comparison_value = extract_data_from_json(comparison_data, my_jmspath)
 ```

-Define a tolerance to pass into the test.
+Define a tolerance percentage.
 ```python
 my_tolerance=10
 ```
-Pass the extracted values and tolerance into the test and `evaluate`.
+Pass the extracted values and tolerance as arguments to the `evaluate` method.
 ```python
 >>> actual_results = my_check.evaluate(reference_value, comparison_value, tolerance=my_tolerance)
 ```
-the `tolerance` check returns the values that are not within 10%
+The `tolerance` check returns the values that differ by more than 10%.
 ```python
 >>> actual_results
 ({'10.1.0.0': {'accepted_prefixes': {'new_value': 500, 'old_value': 900},